stonepros/stone/doc/dev/developer_guide/tests-integration-tests.rst

 Teuthology has a `list of platforms that it supports
 <https://github.com/ceph/ceph/tree/master/qa/distros/supported>`_ (as
 of September 2020 the list consisted of "RHEL/CentOS 8" and "Ubuntu 18.04").
 It
-expects to be provided pre-built Ceph packages for these platforms.
+expects to be provided pre-built Stone packages for these platforms.
-Teuthology deploys these platforms on machines (bare-metal or cloud-provisioned), installs the packages on them, and deploys Ceph clusters on them - all as called for by the test.
+Teuthology deploys these platforms on machines (bare-metal or cloud-provisioned), installs the packages on them, and deploys Stone clusters on them - all as called for by the test.

 The Nightlies
 -------------

-A number of integration tests are run on a regular basis in the `Sepia lab`_ against the official Ceph repositories (on the ``master`` development branch and the stable branches).
-Traditionally, these tests are called "the nightlies" because the Ceph core developers used to live and work in the same time zone and from their perspective the tests were run overnight.
+A number of integration tests are run on a regular basis in the `Sepia lab`_ against the official Stone repositories (on the ``master`` development branch and the stable branches).
+Traditionally, these tests are called "the nightlies" because the Stone core developers used to live and work in the same time zone and from their perspective the tests were run overnight.

 The results of the nightlies are published at http://pulpito.ceph.com/.
 The